VBraghittoni/Matrix/README.md

 # Matrix: encoding reality

-Matrix uses matrices to cryptograph messages.
+"Matrix" is a project that uses matrices to cryptograph messages.
 It was made in the first semester of Computer Engineering to put to use our knowledge of algorithms and algebra.

 ## Collaborators